elliotchance/concise/doc/modules.rst

 -----------------

-Each module is a class that extends ``Concise\Module\AbstractModule`` and contains methods that are annotated with the syntaxes they will match on, for
+Each module is a class that extends ``Concise\Module\AbstractModule`` and contains methods that are annotated with the `syntaxes`_ they will match on, for
 example:

+.. _syntaxes: syntaxes.html

 .. code-block:: php